A vector has magnitude (how long it is) and direction:

 So the length is: the length of a times the length of b times the sine of the angle between a and b,

-Then we multiply by the vector n to make sure it heads in the right direction (at right angles to both a and b).
+Then we multiply by the vector n so it heads in the correct direction (at right angles to both a and b).

 OR we can calculate it this way: